 First, take the following into account before you decide to get any tattoo:

-- Find out if you have any underlying skin conditions.
+- Find out whether you have any underlying skin conditions.
 Some conditions, such as psoriasis and eczema, may make you more prone to adverse reactions.

 - Don’t get a tattoo if you’re sick or your immune system is weakened.
 A weak immune system can make you more susceptible to allergic reactions.